Indian Motorcycle Brands

 Mahindra Logo

 The logo of the brand is known all over the world.
 Three stripes divide a red ellipse at the bottom.
 The two outer stripes close at the edges of the figure, their tops resting on the upper edge of the ellipse.
 The third stripe separates these two lines without touching them.
 Its vertex also rests on the upper edge of the ellipse.
 All three lines are slanted to the right, which gives the sign a visual convexity.
 Red is a very important color for Hindus.
 It symbolizes purity, the energy of movement, and life.
 Under the sign is the text of the brand name – Mahindra, made in Latin script using uppercase font, the first letter of which is larger than a capital letter.
 The font is made in a monochrome variant.
-Depending on the location of the emblem, it can be gray, white, or black.
+Depending on the emblem’s location, it can be gray, white, or black.

 Hero